netwerk-digitaal-erfgoed/lod-aggregator/test/kb-centsprenten/README.md

   --output centsprenten-dataset-val-ds.ttl
 ```

-The validation fails because the dataset description has no schema:name property which a required according to [the specification](https://docs.google.com/document/d/1ffQt8LyHuldWMbFr79HEZ-_vQUVpcNqaCOAqzN12ycg).
+The validation fails because the dataset description has no `schema:name` property which a required according to [the specification](https://docs.google.com/document/d/1ffQt8LyHuldWMbFr79HEZ-_vQUVpcNqaCOAqzN12ycg).
+This in not a blocking issue, it is possible to continue with the full download.

-## Crawl the full data
+## Downloading the full data

-But the complete dataset could be downloaded using the crawler.

 ```bash
 docker-compose run --rm --user 1000:1000 crawl starter.sh \